datacarpentry/python-socialsci/_episodes/12-Data visualisation using Matplotlib.md

 plt.show()
 ~~~

-For the Histogram, each data point is allocated to one of 10 (by default) equal 'bins' of equal size (range of numbers) which are indicated along the x axis and the number of points (frequency) is shown on the y axis.
+For the Histogram, each data point is allocated to 1 of 10 (by default) equal 'bins' of equal size (range of numbers) which are indicated along the x axis and the number of points (frequency) is shown on the y axis.

 In this case the graphs are almost identical.
 The only difference being in the first graph the y axis has a label 'Frequency' associated with it.